Experience of rape

 Eve* gives an account of her experience of the support she received from our Witness Service and Victim Service throughout the court service and afterwards.

 In 2014 I was raped, which left me shocked, scared and confused.
 When it first happened I got little support and felt like the best thing to do was to try to forget about the whole thing, which is easier said than done.
 Over the next year, my life turned to constant worry of another letter from the Procurator Fiscal of a court date.
-When I got a phone call saying he had pled not guilty and the trial was to go ahead it was one of the lowest points of my life – I panicked and was petrified.
+When I got a phone call saying my attacker had pleaded not guilty and the trial was to go ahead it was one of the lowest points of my life – I panicked and was petrified.

 On the date of the trial the court I was in meant going through other offices which I was dreading.
 The Victim Information and Advice (VIA) officer and Witness Service team arranged to meet me to take me to the witness room.
 I was alone and felt at a loss but I had a supporter who stayed with me and gave me all the information and encouragement to stand in court; they also sat behind me and although they couldn’t speak or look at me it was a great comfort knowing I was not alone.